Credit Card Processing

 ACH

 Transactions completed using ACH, or Automated Clearing House, leverage an electronic network to facilitate the transfer of funds between accounts.
-This payment method is widely used in the B2B (business-to-business) world, as it simplifies electronic deposits and withdrawals.
+This payment method is popular in the B2B (business-to-business) world, as it simplifies electronic deposits and withdrawals.

 Laptop with a view of shopping cart, e-commerce, online payments, and digital storefronts.